Stories

 A convict with a special talent

 Larry Dohey recounts the intriguing story of Alexander Pindikowski, a Polish artist who arrived in Newfoundland in 1880.
-Convicted of forgery, he was sentenced to time in Her Majesty's Penitentiary in St. John's.
-His sentence was shortened when it was discovered that he had impressive painting abilities and he was put to work painting a ceiling fresco in Government House in St. John's.
+Convicted of forgery, he was sentenced to time in the penitentiary in St. John’s.
+His sentence was shortened when it was discovered that he had impressive painting abilities, and he was put to work painting a ceiling fresco in Government House.
 Listen to the end of the story to hear some interesting speculation about a face in the fresco.

-Larry Dohey is Director of Programming for The Rooms archives, art gallery, and museum in St. John's.
-He has been working in the area of culture and heritage at the national and provincial level for the past quarter-century.
-Larry’s passion is telling stories about Newfoundland and Labrador using archival documents.
+Larry Dohey (1959-2019) was director of programming for The Rooms provincial archives, art gallery, and museum in St. John’s.
+He worked in the area of culture and heritage at the national and provincial level for a quarter century.
+Larry’s passion was telling stories about Newfoundland and Labrador using archival documents.

 Polish People Newfoundlanders History Visual Art Government Trade Painting Law Love